PLO Postflop Strategy

 In PLO, equities run close, and the presence of four hole cards means draws, redraws, and blockers are everywhere.
 This makes blind aggression a losing strategy.
 Instead, strong PLO players adapt their c-betting based on board texture, the distribution of nut and near-nut hands, and their hand’s ability to improve or block key parts of the opponent’s range.

 This guide focuses on c-betting strategy in Single Raised Pots (SRPs) when you are in position as the preflop aggressor.
-We've broken the strategy down into four main board types — unpaired, straightening, monotone, and paired — and for each one, you'll find:

 • Recommended c-bet sizes

-• Optimal c-bet frequencies
+• Typical c-bet frequencies

 • Example boards to study